3PU/risky-business/README.md

 On tablets and smartphones, the same behavior stood out (i.e. viewers never used the toggler-navigation) because scrolling on a touchscreen was both easy and fast.

 I performed substancial testing of the accordion feature.
-No functionality errors were observed but the initial slow transition speed made the section open and collapse, followed by a slow transition of the content.
+No functionality errors were observed but the initial slow transition speed made the section open and collapse fast, followed by a slow transition of the content behind the headlines of each section.
 This was fixed by increasing the transition speed.

 ### Calculator dashboard

-Each slider of the calculator does not have an effect on each output.
+Each slider of the calculator does not have an effect on each output because each output relies on specific input values only, not all.
 For example, the payoff ratio slider does not have any effect on the max drawdown probability or the probability of seing X consequtive losses/wins in a row, whilst the win rate and number of trades sliders have an effect on all outputs.

 The functionality of the calculator and each slider was tested manually on multiple devices by me, family members and friends and no errors were observed.